Continuum-network/validator-smart-contracts/README.md

 ### Create the input file

-The script reads the file `initialValidators.txt` that contains in each line the address of one validators:
+The script reads the file `initialValidators.txt` that contains for each line the address of a validator:

     0x5B38Da6a701c568545dCfcB03FcB875f56beddC4
     0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2